sav-che/TL-2/Authors/Bronn, Heinrich Georg {std. Bronn} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 121](https://www.biodiversitylibrary.org/item/103861#page/131/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 121](https://www.biodiversitylibrary.org/page/33266428) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bronn, Heinrich Georg {std.
 Bronn}|first entry]] for this author

 ### Author

 \* Bronn, Heinrich Georg (1800-1862), German palaeontologist, born in Ziegelhausen near Heidelberg, studied at the University of Heidelberg, Dr. phil. ib.
 1822, Privatdocent ib.
-1822, extraordinary professor 1833, regular professor of zoology and general biological sciences 1838, director of the Heidelberg Zoological Museum, member of Leopoldina 1832 ("Esper"), died 5 Jul 1862 at Heidelberg. (*Bronn*).
+1822, extraordinary professor 1833, regular professor of zoology and general biological sciences 1838, director of the Heidelberg Zoological Museum, member of Leopoldina 1832 ("Esper"), died 5 Jul 1862 at Heidelberg.
+**Abbreviated name**: *Bronn*

 #### Herbarium and types